kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 #### Introduce yourself

-Introduce yourself to the current localization owners to sync up early on strategy (needs coordination for main release). e.g: https://github.com/kubernetes/website/issues/12396.
+Introduce yourself to the current localization owners to sync up early on strategy (needs coordination for main release). e.g: [Formalize docs release strategy with the different localization owners](https://github.com/kubernetes/website/issues/12396).

 #### Attend meetings

 ⚠️  Attend the release team meeting outlined in the current release.
 If you cannot attend, a Shadow needs to attend in your place.

 #### Read up on the release team

-Read this to learn more about the entire release team and process: https://github.com/kubernetes/sig-release/tree/master/release-team
+Read this to learn more about the entire [release team and process](https://github.com/kubernetes/sig-release/tree/master/release-team)

 #### Select Shadows